Name: Koorabel Kicks

 THOMPSON AND LITT SET TO SCORE

 NOT ENOUGH?
 Scissor Kick is out of the winning Quest for Fame mare Back Pass also the dam of the group winning full-brother Sharkbite.
-The grandam is the stakes placed Skiable (by Ninisk) and descends from a branch of a female line that’s produced Danehill’s champion European older Male Miler & joint Champion Male Miler in Great Britain in 2000 Dansili (sire of over 130 stakes winners (SW) among those are 21 Group 1 winners), Canada’s Horse of the Year in 2009 Champs Elysees (sire of 22 stakes winners and three Group 1 winners) and the 2005 Champion Turf Miler Leroidesanimaux (23 stakes winners and two Group 1 winners).
+The grandam is the stakes placed Skiable (by Ninisk) descending from a branch of a female line that’s produced Danehill’s champion European older Male Miler and joint Champion Male Miler in Great Britain in 2000 Dansili (sire of over 130 stakes winners (SW) among those are 21 Group 1 winners), Canada’s Horse of the Year in 2009 Champs Elysees (sire of 22 stakes winners and three Group 1 winners) and the 2005 Champion Turf Miler Leroidesanimaux (23 stakes winners and two Group 1 winners).

 Saturday, February 9th, 2019 is a date Richard Litt will never forget when the former New Zealander made his mark in the Sydney training ranks when Castelvecchio won the Restricted 2YO Listed $2M Inglis Millennium.
 To make the win on his home track that much sweeter was to share the thrill with his wife Laura, the connections of the horse, and with their good friend, Pentathlon gold medallist, Chloe Esposito (Rio Olympics) who has been a loyal supporter since her father taught Richard & Laura’s children to swim at his Casula Swim School.